 ISL97702,Dual output boost converter,Boost with Dual Reference Outputs

-OLED, or organic light-emitting diode display, is a new technology that revolutionizes the display field.
-Based on the principle that organic materials emit light when an electric current passes through, OLED has many advantages over the LCD (liquid crystal display) technology currently used.
-One of the advantages is simple manufacturing, which leads to lower manufacturing costs, and other performance advantages include faster response, wider viewing angles, lower power, brighter and higher contrast.
-Another advantage is that it saves power and makes the monitor 1mm thick!
+OLED or organic light-emitting diode display is a new technology that has revolutionized the field of displays.
+Based on the principle that organic materials emit light when an electric current passes through them, OLED has many advantages over the current LCD (liquid crystal display) technology.
+One of the advantages is the ease of manufacturing, which will result in lower manufacturing costs, and other performance benefits include faster response, wider viewing angles, lower power, brighter and higher contrast.
+Another advantage is that it saves power and makes the display 1mm thick!

-Similar to LCD displays, OLEDs also have passive array and active array modes.
-In passive array mode, the display resembles a grid of diodes.
-Each time an external drive circuit is used, one diode is lit per row.
-Active array displays contain transistors inside, meaning that each pixel shines light all the time.
-However, unlike LCDs, OLEDs are driven by electric current.
-This adds complexity to active array designs, which are now used in most products.
-These PMOLED are widely used in mobile phones, car stereo units, MP3s and other consumer products.
+Similar to LCD displays, OLED also has passive array and active array modes.
+In passive array mode, the display is like a grid of diodes.
+Each time an external drive circuit is used, a diode is lit on each line.
+Active array displays contain transistors inside, meaning every pixel is emitting light all the time.
+However, unlike LCDs, OLED is driven by electric current.
+This increases the complexity of active array design, which is now used in most products.
+These PMOLED are widely used in mobile phones, car stereos, MP3s, and other consumer products.

 Power OLED displays

 Because many OLEDs are now used in portable applications, power consumption is very important.
-Power ICs must be designed with maximum efficiency and save as much power as possible to extend battery life, especially when the display is not operating.
+Power ICs must be designed for maximum efficiency and save as much power as possible to extend battery life, especially when the display is not working.

-The power requirements of an OLED display depend on many factors.
-Since displays are driven by current, the demand for peak current depends on the total number of pixels that need to be lit at the same time and the maximum current that can be driven.
-Additional current can also be consumed by the display's drive circuitry.
-The voltage required depends on the forward voltage drop of the diode, the voltage drop at the diode connection, and the voltage drop required by the display driver (Figure 1).
+The power requirements of OLED displays depend on many factors.
+Since the display is driven by electric current, the demand for peak current depends on the total number of pixels that need to be lit at the same time and the maximum current that can be driven.
+The additional current can also be drawn by the display's drive circuitry.
+The required voltage depends on the forward voltage drop of the diode, the voltage drop at the diode connection, and the voltage drop required by the display driver (Figure 1).

 |